AdguardTeam/AdguardKnowledgeBase/01.general/06.userscripts/docs.en.md

 #### Partially supported GM functions

 ```
-GM.openInTab / GM_openInTab - Just a shortcut to window open.
+GM.openInTab / GM_openInTab - Just a shortcut to window.open.
 ```

 <a name="example"></a>